Shared Print: Models, Policy & Process

 Collection Development Models

-- Ongoing cooperative collection development agreements that support collection distinctiveness
+- Ongoing cooperative collection development agreements that support the development of a collective collection

 Shared Print activities are informed and guided by policies and principles that are developed by all-campus groups and endorsed by the University Librarians: